pingidentity/terraform-provider-davinci/docs/index.md

 ### Optional

+- `access_token` (String) PingOne DaVinci specific access token.
+Must be authorized for environment_id.
+Default value can be set with the `PINGONE_DAVINCI_ACCESS_TOKEN` environment variable.
+Must provide username and password, or access_token.
 - `environment_id` (String) Environment ID PingOne User Login.
 Default value can be set with the `PINGONE_ENVIRONMENT_ID` environment variable.
 - `password` (String, Sensitive) The PingOne password used for SSO into a Davinci tenant.
 Default value can be set with the `PINGONE_PASSWORD` environment variable.
+Must provide username and password, or access_token.
 - `region` (String) The PingOne region to use.
 Options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica`.
 Default value can be set with the `PINGONE_REGION` environment variable.
 - `username` (String) The PingOne username used for SSO into a Davinci tenant.
 Default value can be set with the `PINGONE_USERNAME` environment variable.
+Must provide username and password, or access_token.